Skip to main content

 The Institute for Creative Technologies at Norwich University of the Arts is a leading national and international platform for advanced creative technical practice in the arts and a next generation laboratory for applied technology research.

-The Institute was founded in recognition of the explosion in advanced digital practices in the arts, producing ground-breaking bodies of knowledge in both the arts and sciences, which are shaping cultures globally.
+The Institute for Creative Technologies was founded in recognition of the explosion in advanced digital practices in the arts, producing ground-breaking bodies of knowledge in both the arts and sciences, which are shaping cultures globally.
 The Institute explores how technologies developed by creative practitioners can be applied to solve complex real-world problems.

 The Institute provides artists, scientists, designers, performers, engineers, historians, theoreticians, and wider industry collaborators an environment for advanced exploration, technical expertise and community.
 It also provides access to this important driver of regional economic opportunity and takes a pivotal role in the national debate on the importance of creative education, Createch, and the benefits of promoting creativity throughout society.